Extremality in semidistributive lattices: The main results

 Although it is in conflict with our convention that for $n\in \mathbb Z_{\geq 0}$, we have $[n]=\{1,\dots,n\}$, it turns out to be convenient to define $[0]=\{0\}$.

 The following lemma follows from the definition of the doubling construction.

-\begin{lemma} The facets of $\Delta(L[C])$ are all the $(F,i)$ for any maximal chain $F$ of $L$ and $i\in [|F\cap C|]$. \end{lemma}
+\begin{lemma} The facets of $\Delta(L[C])$ are all the $(F,i)$ for any maximal chain $F$ of $L$ and $i\in [\,|F\cap C|\,]$. \end{lemma}

-For any finite lattice $L$, we define a directed graph $FA(L)$, called the \defn{facet adjacency graph} of $L$, whose vertices are the maximal chains of $L$, and we have an edge $F\rightarrow G$ between two such chains $F$ and $G$ if $|F\,\cap G| = |G|-1$.
-A \defn{source set} of a graph $(V,E)$ is a non-empty subset of the vertices $X\subsetneq V$ such that there are no $y\rightarrow x$ with $y\not\in X$ and $x\in X$.
+For any finite lattice $L$, we define a directed multigraph $FA(L)$, called the \emph{facet adjacency graph} of $L$, whose vertices are the maximal chains of $L$, and we have an edge $F\rightarrow G$ between two such chains $F$ and $G$ if $|F\,\cap G| = |G|-1$.
+A \emph{source set} of a directed multigraph $G$ is a non-empty subset of the vertices $X\subsetneq V(G)$ such that there are no $y\rightarrow x$ with $y\not\in X$ and $x\in X$.
 This means that no edges starting outside $X$ are pointing to a vertex of $X$.
 Two source sets $X$ and $Y$ are disjoint if $X\,\cap Y=\emptyset$.
-See \cref{fig:congnonextremalFA(L)} for an example of a non-extremal congruence uniform lattice, and \cref{fig:extremalcaselGL} for the case of an extremal congruence uniform lattice.
+See Figure \ref{fig:congnonextremalFA(L)} for an example of a non-extremal congruence uniform lattice, and Figure \ref{fig:extremalcaselGL} for the case of an extremal congruence uniform lattice.
 In these figures we write the chains as words without including $\hat{0}$ and $\hat{1}$.

 The following is immediate from the definition of shellability: